Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 Log into [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#) using your credentials to create tables, load data from Amazon S3, and setup Snowflake internal stages.

 > aside positive
+> IMPORTANT:
+>
-> IMPORTANT: If you use different names for objects created in this section, be sure to update scripts and code in the following sections accordingly.
+> - If you use different names for objects created in this section, be sure to update scripts and code in the following sections accordingly.
+>
+> - For each SQL script block below, select all the statements in the block and execute them top to bottom.

 Run the following SQL commands to create the [warehouse](https://docs.snowflake.com/en/sql-reference/sql/create-warehouse.html), [database](https://docs.snowflake.com/en/sql-reference/sql/create-database.html) and [schema](https://docs.snowflake.com/en/sql-reference/sql/create-schema.html).